uniclogs/uniclogs-sdr/README.md

    * You should see the RF frequency sink (spectrograph).
    * If there's a beaconing C3 around, you should see data pop up on the left hand column!
 You might have to adjust the gain.

+# YAMCS

+* In uniclogs-yamcs, you'll have to build and run yams (see the README.md file)
+* Set up the Socket PDU to be: UDP Client, Host 127.0.0.1, Port 10015, MTU 10000.